noahlago/UFund/docs/DesignDoc.md

 > _Provide a summary of the application's user interface.
 Describe, from the user's perspective, the flow of the pages in the web application._

-* In our UI a user must first navigate to the log in page ad enter their log in information.
+* In our UI a user must first navigate to the log in page and enter their log in information.
 After logging in an admin will be able to view and edit the inventory of needs in the inventory page.
-After logging in a user can view needs and add needs to their checkout from the invenetory page and checkout from their basket page.
+After logging in a user can view needs and add needs to their checkout from the inventory page and checkout from their basket page.

 ### View Tier